OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 ### Namespaces

 When parsing the xml document, a namespace manager is built up first with all the local names and values from the defined namespaces.
 A limitation of namespaces in Octopus is that it's not possible to define the same namespace twice within a single XML document.
-Doing so will result in a warning being logged during a deployment and possible unexpected behaviour if trying to use XPaths with namespaces.
+Doing so will result in a warning being logged during a deployment and possible unexpected behavior if trying to use XPaths with namespaces.
 An example of a warning is as follows:

 ```
 The namespace 'http://octopus.com' could not be mapped to the 'octopus' prefix, as another namespace 'http://octopus.com/xml' is already mapped to that prefix.
 XPath selectors using this prefix may not return the expected nodes.
 You can avoid this by ensuring all namespaces in your document have unique prefixes.